ChaosRinkHan/OpenFiles/FDM.md

 -   Designed for central, long-term archives
     -   Long term
     -   Designated Community
+        -   Designed for a certain group with assumptions on background, which also defines how much RI is needed
     -   Representation Information (RI):
+        -   Extra info that needs to be associated with the object so it can be understood

 # Data infrastructure and hardware